SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_ulp_calendar/readme.md

 > **Note:**
 >- The required files for low power state are moved to RAM rest of the application is executed from flash.
->- In this application we are changing the power state from PS4 to PS2 and vice - versa.
+>- In this application we are changing the power state from PS4 to PS2 and SET the ALARM_EXAMPLE to switch from the PS2 TO PS4.

+> **Note:**
+>
+> - Interrupt handlers are implemented in the driver layer, and user callbacks are provided for custom code.
+If you want to write your own interrupt handler instead of using the default one, make the driver interrupt handler a weak handler.
+Then, copy the necessary code from the driver handler to your custom interrupt handler.